stardog-union/stardog-archetypes/README.md

 * A configuration file
 * Zero or more namespaces
 * Zero or more schema files
-* Zero or more constraint files definition
+* Zero or more constraint files

 The archetype definition is provided using the following folder structure: